 I did a big road trip several years ago and one place I went to on this trip was Niagara Falls.
 It’s a small city that borders Canada (in Ontario) and the United States (in New York State).
 It’s well known for its massive natural waterfalls.

 When you’re in Niagara Falls you will probably see the Rainbow Bridge.
-It’s is not a multicoloured bridge, but a pedestrian and vehicle bridge that connects Canada and the US.
+It’s not a multicoloured bridge, but a pedestrian and vehicle bridge that connects Canada and the US.
 I’m from Edmonton Alberta, a city that’s a 6-hour drive from the US border.
 The fact I could walk across a bridge into another country was something I had to do.

 Crossing The Rainbow Bridge from Canada to the United States.
 On the right is Canada and on the left is the U.S. including Niagara Falls State Park.
 In the distance is the spray from Horseshoe Falls, one of the three waterfalls in Niagara Falls.